Selecting your next saltwater spinning reel can be a daunting task.

 Best All Around

-This is by far the Cadillac of saltwater reels offering all the features you need.
+This is by far the Cadillac of saltwater reels offering all the features you need and it’s everything you could ask for from ocean or deep sea reel.

 Machined from a solid piece of aircraft grade aluminum and fitted with a titanium spool & drag plates, you are getting a nearly indestructible piece of machinery masquerading as art.